Back to Easter Eggs

 Sharp-eyed viewers who paused the GTA 6 trailers spotted a vehicle carrying the personalised licence plate "THE OVH" — a direct reference to the Ocean View Hotel, Tommy Vercetti's base of operations in the original GTA: Vice City.

 The Ocean View Hotel was where players saved their game, stored vehicles, and began their rise through Vice City's criminal underworld.
+It became one of the most recognisable locations in the franchise.
 Rockstar placing a tribute plate in the trailer is a clear signal that GTA 6's version of Vice City is built with deep respect for its predecessor.

 Why Rockstar Goes This Deep

-These easter eggs aren't accidental oversights or coincidences.
-Rockstar's development team is known for embedding references that specifically reward paused, frame-by-frame trailer analysis.
+These easter eggs are not accidental.
+Rockstar's development team is known for embedding references that specifically reward frame-by-frame trailer analysis.
 The Vice City callbacks serve a dual purpose: they honour the franchise's 20-plus year history, and they communicate to long-time fans that the people building GTA 6 grew up loving the same games they did.

-The revolvers alone — requiring fans to zoom in and decode European date formats — represent dozens of hours of deliberate design work for a detail most players will never notice.
-That is the level of craft going into GTA 6.
+The revolvers alone — requiring fans to zoom in, read serial numbers, and decode European date formats — represent hours of deliberate design work for a detail most players will never notice.
+Combined with the weapon skin, the licence plate, the Liberty City lore tie, and the sustained neon aesthetic, the pattern is clear: GTA 6 is in active dialogue with Vice City's legacy, not just borrowing its name and setting.

 GTA 6 easter eggs Vice City GTA 6 trailer secrets Rockstar Games